yan-duarte/yan-duarte.github.io/_posts/2016-07-22-Assignment4.md

 ```

 ![Figure 2]({{site.baseurl}}/yan-duarte.github.io/images/assignment4/graph2.png)

-We can observe in the histogram that most of the countries have an incidence of cancer around 30 and 40 cases per 100,000 female.
-The extracted metrics of this attribute were:
+This histogram is almost evenly distributed, we can see that the countries that have the most sugar consumption are in the 20 and the 110 grams per person

 ```python
 desc1 = sub1["meanSugarPerson"].describe()